 LAW 8650 Race and the Law Seminar Credits: 1-3

 In-depth examination of the role that race plays in American society as a whole and in judicial decision-making in particular.
 Course will examine the effect of race on various areas of the law, including torts, contracts, property, criminal law, and criminal procedure.
 Course will also examine the effect of race on jury decisions and explore the concept of implicit bias.
 Research paper.

 LAW 8656 Public Defender Trials Internship Credits: 3-6

 LAW 8656A Missouri Attorney General's Office Internship Credits: 3-6

 Family Law Prosecution Interns assist Jackson County Prosecutor’s Office, Child Support Division, in prosecuting cases involving paternity establishment and child support.
-Students enroll for two semesters and are required to devote at least 10 hours per week to formalized instructions, individual mentoring, and instruction and guidance from assistant prosecutors.
+The internship provides formalized instruction, and individual mentoring and supervision from assistant prosecutors.
 Limited enrollment.

 LAW 8656F Federal Public Defender Internship Credits: 3-6